Vyvyan Macleod Ferrers

 Returning to the primary archival record, Vyvyan Ferrers was sentenced by the court martial of the Field Command 515 on 25 September 1941 to one year’s imprisonment for ‘uttering statements hostile to the German State.’
 On 17 October 1941 he was deported to Caen Prison; he was released on 25 April 1942.

 On 13 April 1942, the Court of the Field Command 515 ordered that Ferrers’ sentence had been deferred with effect from 25 April 1942 ‘until the end of hostilities, upon condition that he conducts himself in future in a manner calculated not to involve him in any disciplinary proceedings instituted by the forces of occupation.’
-In total, Ferrers served seven months of his twelve month sentence.
+In total, the archives tell us that Ferrers served seven months of his twelve month sentence, although he later wrote in his diary that he ‘served a sentence of twelve months imprisonment.’

 On 13 February 1943, Vyvyan Ferrers was deported once again; those who had been convicted of an offence were rounded up for the second wave of mass deportations from the Channel Islands that month.
 He was sent first to Compiegne Transit and Internment Camp, and then to Biberach Civilian Internment Camp.
 In Biberach, he stood out as a ‘camp personality’, and his caricature was drawn by ASH Dickinson.
 He is depicted as ‘the student’, sitting on a camp stool with his nose in a book.
 In a second cartoon by the same artist, drawn in September 1944, Ferrers is shown as a tall and formidable figure, striding around the camp grounds and wearing his trademark cloak.
 A fellow internee, M Roche, provided the following rhyme to go with the image: